shatsky/notes/src/2025-03-07_sdl3-image-viewer.md

 ---
 title: SDL3 image viewer development notes
-summary: notes about development of https://github.com/shatsky/lightning-image-viewer
+summary: Notes about development of https://github.com/shatsky/lightning-image-viewer
 ---

 This is not SDL3 app development guide.
 SDL3 documentation is quite good and complete.
 These are notes about some corner cases and related problems.